javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 ## "var" has no block scope

-`var` variables are either function-wide or global, they are visible through blocks.
+Variables, declared with `var`, are either function-wide or global.
+They are visible through blocks.

 For instance: